rackerlabs/rackspace-how-to/content/managed-operations/gogrid-eol-faq.md

 #### What replacement solutions does Rackspace offer that I can migrate to?

-Rackspace has an extensive portfolio of cloud and single tenant solutions, including our Managed Public Clouds across AWS&trade;, Microsoft Azure&trade;, Google Cloud Platform&trade;, and OpenStack&trade; that provide similar on-demand cloud resources and utility billing, but with significantly more stability and richer feature sets as compared to GoGrid.
+Rackspace has an extensive portfolio of cloud and single tenant solutions, including our Managed Public Clouds across AWS, Microsoft Azure, Google Cloud Platform, and OpenStack that provide similar on-demand cloud resources and utility billing, but with significantly more stability and richer feature sets as compared to GoGrid.